Cima volcanic field: Lava flows

 The cones have given rise to about 60 lava flows.
 Lava flows reach lengths of 9.1 km, thicknesses of 2.5–4 m and have surface features similar to pahoehoe or aa lava depending on how steep the slopes they flowed down were.
 The lava flows display structures like levees, finger-like and lobe-like edges at the lava flow margins, spines and spires and material from the cones that was rafted away by the lavas.
 One can distinguish between long, gently sloping flows which dominate the field, and shorter, steeper rougher flows covered by blocks with sizes of up to 0.5 m.
 One major lava tube lies in the Cima field and is accessible through a skylight; it is 100 m long and 5–3 m wide.
 In some places flows surrounded basement outcrops, forming kipukas.
 In accordance to the slope of the area, most lavas flowed westward.

 Younger flows often show crisp lava flow features while older flows are almost always mantled with younger material and have lost their original surface features.
 The oldest flows have flat or gentle surfaces and their source vents are heavily degraded.
 Lava flows are also in part covered by wind-transported or erosional material and desert varnish.

 Composition

 The field has erupted alkali basalt, basanite and hawaiite.
 Phenocrysts include clinopyroxene, olivine and plagioclase.
-There are also xenoliths including dunite, gabbro, granite, and notably ultramafic to mafic xenoliths.
-The rock composition has not changed much during the history of the Cima volcanoes.
+There are also xenoliths including dunite, gabbro, granite, and notably ultramafic to mafic xenoliths such as peridotite derived from the mantle.
+The rock composition has not changed much during the history of the Cima volcanoes, but three distinct groups have been identified.
 Temperatures of 1110 C have been estimated for the lava erupted by the Black Tank cone.

 The magma erupted in the field ultimately appears to originate from the lithospheric or asthenospheric mantle with little contribution of crustal components, unlike earlier felsic volcanism.
 Upwelling of asthenosphere material appears to be responsible for the volcanism at the end, possibly associated with the change in the tectonics of the region from subduction-dominated to tectonics of a transform boundary.
 Fractional crystallization, magma ponding in the crust, differences in the mantle sources and partial melting processes have been invoked to explain certain compositional differences in the erupted rocks.
+Xenoliths indicate that magma ascent to the surface is rapid, with no stalling, and processes of magma formation to surface eruption take only a few days.